George Somerwill – Past President

-A veteran educator and volunteer committed to promoting global awareness, Deirdre is the lead for Global Learning Programs in Burnaby School District, in addition to the Vice President for this Vancouver Branch of the UN Association.
+A veteran educator and volunteer committed to promoting global awareness, Deirdre is the lead for Global Learning Programs in Burnaby School District, in addition to the Co-President for this Vancouver Branch of the UN Association.

 Born and raised in smalltown British Columbia, Deirdre’s passion for global issues evolved through her International Relations degree obtained from UBC, her career as a social studies teacher and the sheer number of interesting people from around the world she has met.
 Her own travels include Japan, Europe from Germany to Croatia, and a growing number of Canadian and US experiences.